-Figure 9: Reproduction of Table A3 from Hart DC IDS
+Figure 10: Reproduction of Table A3 from Hart DC IDS

 Crucially, this does not include any infrastructure for the proposed significant increase in the housing for the district: no new schools, no improvements to the railway and no costs attributed to healthcare improvements like doctor's surgeries or expansion of hospitals.
+This demonstrates that there is little prospect of delivering the required infrastructure within the plan period.